Energetic Causal Sets: Introduction

+First, in quantum causal histories one does not sum over causal structures as one does here.
+So the two constructions are different and the position operators just mentioned are not directly related to the embedding coordinates $z^a$ of events to be define below.

+Second, this does not imply that every quantum energetic causal set, as defined below, comes from such a construction with a fundamental Hilbert space.
+Nor does it mean that the Hilbert spaces need be taken as fundamental, even in the cases where they may occur.
+We leave this question open to be resolved by future work.

 This paper is the second in a series investigating subjects related to causality and irreversibility in fundamental physics.
 Energetic causal sets were introduced in the first paper~\cite{first}; this paper revisits some of the results presented there in the context of quantum dynamics, rather than the deterministic dynamics introduced earlier.
-Irreversibility does not play a large role in the quantum theory we derive here since we interpret it as an effective theory (although see Section~\ref{conclusions}) but is the focus of the first, and will be that of the third paper in this series~\cite{motivation}.
+In a related paper\cite{ECS-3}, we show that a class of spin foam models recently proposed by Wieland\cite{WW} can be understood to be energetic causal sets.
+Irreversibility does not play a large role in the quantum theory we derive here since we interpret it as an effective theory (although see Section~\ref{conclusions}) but is the focus of the first, and will be that of a later paper in this series~\cite{motivation}.
 The work in this series is also related to the program set out in~\cite{TR,SU}.